Code blue! God’s cry to the breathless

 Remember how!

-I AM here to revive and restore you.
+I am here to revive and restore

 Inhale.
 Exhale.
 Inhale.
 Exhale.